Does Wood Glue Work on Metal? Comprehensive Insights and Solutions

 What Characteristics of Wood Glue Influence Its Application on Metal?

-The flexibility of the adhesive is also crucial.
-Some wood glues dry hard, while others stay a bit flexible.
-This flexibility can be really helpful when you’re bonding metal parts that might move or expand with heat.
+The adhesive’s flexibility post-curing is also vital.
+Some wood glues dry rigidly, while others retain flexibility.
+This flexibility can be beneficial when bonding metal parts that may move or expand with heat.

 How Does the Composition of Wood Glue Influence Its Adhesion to Metal?